 Polycarbonate’s transparency and ability to withstand weathering conditions make it a popular choice for architectural applications, such as skylights, roofing panels, and building facades.
 Its versatility allows for the creation of innovative and visually striking structures.

-Medical & Healthcare
+Polycarbonate in the Medical & Healthcare Industries

 Medical devices, surgical equipment, and protective gear are all components that can use polycarbonate in the medical and healthcare sectors.
 Furthermore, its biocompatibility and sterilization capabilities make it essential in producing life-saving and life-enhancing products.

-Consumer Products
+Polycarbonate in Consumer Products

 Polycarbonate’s versatility extends to the consumer goods industry, from eyewear to sports equipment.
 Its shatter-resistance and lightweight properties make it ideal for creating durable and safe products that enhance the user experience.